akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 The search phrase "_standard markdown test file_" turns up several test Markdown files.
 This repository has a very good one:   [`https://github.com/mxstbr/markdown-test-file`](https://github.com/mxstbr/markdown-test-file)

-Start by creating a directory, adding a `package.json`, and installing `pdf-document-maker` as shown above.
+Start by creating a directory, adding a `package.json`, and installing `@akashacms/pdf-document-maker` as shown above.

 The GitHub repository for this tool already has this set up in [`https://github.com/akashacms/pdf-document-construction-set/tree/main/example/simple`](https://github.com/akashacms/pdf-document-construction-set/tree/main/example/simple)